-Subsequently, the New Light AIDS Control Society worked with the Canada Pakistan HIV/AIDS Surveillance Project (HASP) and Punjab’s Provincial AIDS Control Program to analyze information from the 88 found HIV-positive in the testing camps plus three tested elsewhere.
+Subsequently, the New Light AIDS Control Society worked with the Canada Pakistan HIV/AIDS Surveillance Project (HASP) and Punjab’s Provincial AIDS Control Program to analyze information from the 88 found HIV-positive in the testing camps plus three found HIV-positive from tests elsewhere.
 They concluded many infections came from “local medics (quacks) who have not been observing the sterilization and infection control techniques…” Two HIV-positive children had HIV-negative parents, and many women with no sex risk were HIV-positive.

 The many HIV infections the New Light AIDS Control Society found got the attention of Pakistan’s National AIDS Control Program in the Ministry of Health.
 In November 2008, a team from the Ministry made a 1-day visit to Jalalpur Jattan.
 The report from the 1-day visit recommended an epidemiological investigation.
 Pakistan’s National Institute of Health assigned Pakistan’s Field Epidemiology & Laboratory Training Program (FELTP) to investigate, with assistance from the US Centers for Disease Control and Prevention (CDC).
-The terms of reference asked the team to: “determine the extent and chain of transmission” and to “identify…sites of potential transmission.”
+The terms of reference asked the team (p 263 in ) to: “…to determine the extent and chain of transmission” and to “identify…sites of potential transmission.”